ibm-cloud-docs/power-iaas/Network-security-group.md

 6. Select the **Network address groups** tab.
 A list of the existing NAGs is displayed.

 7. Click the overflow menu (icon with 3 vertical dots) on the NAG entry that you want to delete and select **Delete**.
-The "Delete network address group" confirmation message box appears.
+The Delete network address group confirmation message box appears.

 8. Click **Delete** to initiate the deletion request.
 This action cannot be undone.